 The mystery of the night sky.
 The vastness of space.
 Pure vibration and the music of the spheres… Welcome to the world of Vishuddha chakra!

-What is the ether element?
+What is the Ether Element?

 “Akasha tattva,” the Sanskrit name for the element associated with Vishuddha chakra, is usually translated as the “ether element”.
 This can cause some confusion since most modern English speakers are not so clear on what exactly “ether” is!
 In Western alchemy and early science, ether (also spelled “aether”) referred to a mysterious fifth element that existed mostly in the regions of space above the terrestrial sphere (the atmosphere, we might now say).
 Thought to hold together the celestial spheres, like an early concept of gravity, ether was considered the medium through which light moved through the void.

 The Indian element “akasha” also is connected to luminosity.
 The word derives from the Sanskrit root “kas” which means “to shine,” and “akasha” is that which shines in all directions (samantat kasate).
 In the Eastern esoteric tradition, akasha refers more specifically to open space or vacuity, which radiates in all directions, all-pervading in the universe.
 It has the quality of transmitting sound.

 You might think that space is only what’s between two solid objects.
 In fact, just as all objects exist within space, space exists within all objects.
 It is an element that is one order above the other, material elements, a kind of background out of which the lower elements take form, like an interface between the manifest and the unmanifest.
 (As is Vishuddha in the chakra system: standing as the gateway from the personal domain of the lower chakras into the transcendent, transpersonal realm.)

-Even in Western science, you’ll find now the assertion that all seemingly solid objects.
-Including your body—are actually made mostly of empty space.
-The distance between the nucleus of an atom and its ring of electrons is proportionally as vast as the distance between the Earth and the Sun!
+Even in Western science, you’ll now find the assertion that all seemingly solid objects.
+Including your body—are made mostly of empty space.
+The distance between the nucleus of an atom and its ring of electrons is proportional as vast as the distance between the Earth and the Sun!
 The closer scientists look at matter, the less matter they find.
 Just open space and vibrating energy fields.

-What does a vishuddha person look like?
+What does a Vishudda Person look like?

-As the central resonating point of the ether element within the human being, a person with vishuddha activation will often show the following tendencies:
+As the central resonating point of the ether element within the human being, a person with Vishuddha activation will often show the following tendencies:

 - Love of silence and solitude